 The recuperated joists from the original structure were incorporated into the design: bar paneling, banquette benches, tables, and even the cutting boards used to serve the salumi platters.
 Traces of the original lumber yard graffiti are still visible on the brick walls.

 Artist friend Warren Muller - whose studio was once the site of the original il Buco - built one of his whimsical chandeliers to hang in the open atrium and sculptor/jewelry designer, Jill Platner added a final touch with a steel sculpture over the upstairs roof garden.

 Our private dining room, the Loft at il Buco Alimentari, sits above the main dining room separated by an atrium from which is suspended an enormous chandelier by lighting genius, Warren Muller.
 A marble drink rail surrounds the atrium where guests can look out onto a resplendent roof garden.
 The décor combines warm antique Italian furnishings with wood and steel tables made from the original ceiling beams.
-The Loft can accommodate up to 60 guests for a seated dinner or 80 guests for a standing reception.
-The Loft is available for ala carte dining as well for breakfast, lunch and dinner private events.
+The Loft is available for a la carte dining as well for breakfast, lunch and dinner private events.

 We also offer our rustic Farm Table, which can accommodate large groups for a family style dinner for up to 16 guests.
 We offer seatings at 6pm, 6:30pm, 9pm or 9:30pm and reservations are accepted two weeks in advance.